singhyo4/myapitest/README.md

 # myapitest
-# flast api to deploy
+# flask api to deploy